fluidinfo/django-fluidinfo/docs/forms.rst

     if f.is_valid():
         f.save()

-Notice how this basically matches what one should do with Django's own ModelForm class: an instance of the model is created, it is passed into the form's __init__ function along with POST data, validated and then saved to FluidDB.
+Notice how this basically matches what one should do with Django's own ModelForm class: an instance of the model is created, it is passed into the form's __init__ function along with POST data, validated and then saved to Fluidinfo.
 Simple!